webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 | 62    | Level 6.2                   |

 **bitDepth** is an integer that specifies the bit depth of the luma and color components.
-Valid values are 8, 10, 12.
+Valid values are 8, 10, and 12.

 **chromaSubsampling** is an integer that specifies the chroma subsampling.
-Only the values in the following table are specified.
-If matrixCoefficients is 0 (RGB), then chroma subsampling must be 3 (4:4:4).
+Only the values in the following table are allowed.
+If `matrixCoefficients` is 0 (RGB), then chroma subsampling must be 3 (4:4:4).